 Students are expected to remain at school for the entire school day.
 Students leaving school early must be checked out by a parent or guardian at the school office.
-We ask that all early check outs be completed prior to 2:15 PM on regular school days (and earlier on Wednesday or early dismissal days) since the end of the school day is a very busy time for the office and others preparing to pick up children.
+All early checkouts must be completed prior to 2:30 PM on regular school days (and 1 hour prior to dismissal on Wednesday or half days).
 In order to minimize disruption to the class, parents are asked to inform teachers in advance if it will be necessary to check their child out before the end of the school day.
 Without advance notice, all make-up work will be given upon the student's return to school.